AndrewNolte/vscode-system-verilog/README.md

 SystemVerilog support for VS Code with Syntax Highlighting, Snippets, Linting, Formatting, and hover/definitions

+Install it from the [VS Code Marketplace](https://marketplace.visualstudio.com/items/AndrewNolte.vscode-system-verilog)

 [![Install Count](https://img.shields.io/visual-studio-marketplace/i/AndrewNolte.vscode-system-verilog)](https://marketplace.visualstudio.com/items?itemName=AndrewNolte.vscode-system-verilog)
 [![Download Count](https://img.shields.io/visual-studio-marketplace/d/AndrewNolte.vscode-system-verilog.png)](https://marketplace.visualstudio.com/items?itemName=AndrewNolte.vscode-system-verilog)

 ![sample](images/sample.gif)

-## Installation

-Install it from the [VS Code Marketplace](https://marketplace.visualstudio.com/items/AndrewNolte.vscode-system-verilog)

 ## Linters
-  The extension will make symlinks to all sv files in .sv_cahce/files, and then pass that to tools with the -y flag so they can discover modules without the need for individual build configs.
+  The extension will make symlinks to all sv files in .sv_cache/files, and then pass that to tools with the -y flag so they can discover modules without the need for individual build configs.
 This can be disabled with `verilog.index.enableSymlinks`

   Multiple Linters can be used in parallel.
 ### [Slang](https://github.com/MikePopoloski/slang) - `slang` (recommended)